blehnen/DotNetWorkQueue/README.md

 A producer / consumer library for dot net applications.
 Available transports are SQL server and Redis.

-See the wiki for more indepth documention (https://github.com/blehnen/DotNetWorkQueue/wiki)
+See the [Wiki](https://github.com/blehnen/DotNetWorkQueue/wiki) for more indepth documention

 Installation
 -------------